Landais pony: Characteristics

 The Landais shows more similarity to Oriental horses than to Celtic breeds.
 Arab influence can be seen in the head, while the small upright ears are from the Welsh heritage.
 The legs are fine, the shoulders sloped, and the rump sloping and single.
 The mane is full, as is the tail, which is carried high.
-The colours are bay, black, chestnut, liver chestnut, and seal brown; White markings to the face and legs are permitted.
+The colours are bay, black, chestnut, liver chestnut, seal brown and chocolate; White markings to the face and legs are permitted.

 Use

 The Landais is used as a riding horse – often by children – for hacking out and trekking, and in competition sports such as jumping, eventing and dressage.
 It is an excellent trotter, and is used in trotting races and in competitive driving; a Landais named Jongleur holds the trotting record for the 100 km run between Paris and Chartres.

 The Landais was among the breeds used in the creation of the Poney Français de Selle or French Riding Pony.